Quick start

 The formula in plain language

-In plain language: The calculator uses the Pythagorean theorem to find the pixel diagonal, then divides that by the screen diagonal in inches.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: Pixel diagonal = sqrt(width pixels^2 + height pixels^2).
+PPI = pixel diagonal / screen diagonal inches.
+Aspect ratio is width pixels to height pixels simplified by their greatest common divisor.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer

-- Pixel diagonal is the diagonal length in pixels found with the Pythagorean theorem.
+- Pixel diagonal is the diagonal length in pixels found with the Pythagorean theorem before dividing by inches.

-- Aspect ratio shows the simplified width-to-height shape.
+- Aspect ratio shows the simplified width-to-height shape, such as 16:9 or 43:18 for many ultrawide screens.

 Common mistakes to avoid